 If you recently bought a phone, either through Apple or your cellular carrier, and you didn't pay in full when you first got it, you're likely in a financing plan.
 These plans break down the cost of the iPhone over 24 or 30 months.
 Some of these plans may just be for the phone alone with cellular service (like with Apple's iPhone Payments), while the majority will be attached to an upgrade-capable plan.

 - Don't Miss: 100+ Secret Dialer Codes for Your iPhone

-For instance, if you bought the iPhone X right when it came out using Apple's iPhone Upgrade Program, you'll need to pay one month's payment on the Citizens One loan before you can turn even preorder the new device.
-For those of you who bought it in November or later, you'll need to fork out more money out of pocket right now before preordering a new device.
+For instance, if you bought the iPhone XR right when it came out using Apple's iPhone Upgrade Program, you'll need to pay one month's payment on the Citizens One loan before you can even preorder the new device.
+For those of you who bought it in October or later, you'll need to fork over more money out of pocket right now before preordering a new device.

 Apple and phone carriers all have their own way for customers to verify their iPhone upgrade status, but if you're a part of the iPhone Upgrade Program, you'll have an easier time checking your eligibility.
 The method below will also tell you how many payments you need to make before you can upgrade your device.